MicrosoftDocs/windows-dev-docs/hub/includes/store/add-on/overview.md

-Follow these steps to publish your app add-on to the Microsoft Store
+Follow these steps to publish your app add-on to the Microsoft Store:

 | Topic                                                                                                        | Description          |
 |--------------------------------------------------------------------------------------------------------------|----------------------|